ed-fish/ed-fish/README.md

 ### Welcome!
-I'm a research associate and PhD student at the University of Surrey in the Innovative Media Lab.
-I work on multi-modal video understanding and efficient ML.
+I'm a research associate and PhD student at the University of Surrey in the Innovative Media Lab where I work on multi-modal video understanding and efficient ML.

 News
 - 🙀The end of my Post-Doc is approaching fast (Feb 24) - If you are looking for a highly motivated research scientist with experience in multi-modal video understanding, optimization, and efficiency please reach out via [LinkedIn](https://www.linkedin.com/in/ed-fish/)